Does My Career and Hobbies Affect Life Insurance Rates?

 Daniel Henry lives in Ohio and pays nine times higher monthly premiums for his occasional mountain climbing.
 A $180 payment costs a lot, and we understand his sentiments.

 So Why Do Dangerous Ventures Make My Life Insurance Rates Go Up So Much?

 The math of insurance firms is straightforward: every time you engage in a dangerous venture, the more prone you are to an untimely death.
+That is why life insurance is so expensive.
 The sooner you die, the lesser you pay for life insurance.

-The math applies not only with risky activities but also with medical conditions such as hypertension, heart ailments, diabetes, and family background with cancer.
+The math applies not only to risky activities but also to medical conditions such as hypertension, heart ailments, diabetes, and family background with cancer.

 So which jobs, pastimes, and recreation make you appear high-risk for the life insurance firms?
 How can you find the cheapest premium even when you are one of the risky applicants?

 Why Risky occupations affect my life insurance rates

 Each insurance firm has its own set of standards when assessing the risk for different jobs.
 The majority of companies pick ten high-risk jobs based on the statistics of mortality rates among their employees and set their life insurance fees and charges accordingly.

 The most dangerous jobs this year are the following:

 - Danger: Wild animals, collapsing trees, strong breeze, hacksaw